15 Sep 2025

 Wednesday 17th September – "What inclusion means to me” video.

-Thursday 18th September – New Digging Deeper podcast featuring GNG Bedford and SGSS Volleyball’s Rajinder Singh.
+Thursday 18th September – New Digging Deeper podcast featuring GNG Bedford Volleyball’s Rajinder Singh.

 Friday 19th September – Case studies on how clubs have made themselves more inclusive.